shubham14yadav/shubham14yadav/README.md

 # Hi there 👋
 # ✨I'm Shubham ✨

+Technical Skills: Python, SQL, AWS, Tableau Data Visualization

 - 🔭 I’m currently working on my skill set to make it :muscle:
 - 🌱 I’m currently learning Natural Language Processing, ML on AWS, and Causal A/B testing
 - 👯 I’m looking to collaborate on projects
 - 💬 Ask me about Machine Learning and Data Engineering
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shubham-utdallas/)
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: I have been on MTV
+- ⚡ Fun fact: I have been on MTV Show-LinkedIn Get a Job Season 2

 ## You can check out my [Resume](https://shubham14yadav.github.io/Resume/)